How to qualify for the DC Tax Abatement program

 You will also receive a letter from the District of Columbia confirming that you qualified for the tax abatement and list the years you will be exempt from property tax.

 If I qualify for tax abatement, why is my lender still collecting taxes in escrow?

-In other words, if you settle in April 2011 and the tax period for 2011 is October 1, 2010 through September 30, 2011, you will not be given the exemption until the 2012 tax period.
-You will be required to pay real property taxes for April through September 2011.
-Your real property tax exemption will start 2012 and finish 2017.
+In other words, if you settle in April 2015 and the tax period for 2015 is October 1, 2014 through September 30, 2015, you will not be given the exemption until the 2016 tax period.
+You will be required to pay real property taxes for April through September 2015.
+Your real property tax exemption will start 2016 and finish 2021.

-Updated on January 24, 2013 | Information deemed reliable but not guaranteed
+Updated 08 January 2016 | Information deemed reliable but not guaranteed.